sofiarojas910/sofiarojas910/README.md

 Use to code:

-JAVASCRIPT, JAVA, TYPESCRIPT, GIT, VUSIAL STUDIO, POSTMAN
+- JAVASCRIPT
+- JAVA
+- TYPESCRIPT
+- GIT
+- VUSIAL STUDIO
+- POSTMAN